MatthewMing11/napari-foobar/README.md

 ### isolate cells from image

-When starting to relabel, click this to setup as well as isolate the largest cell. (only works on label selected on label_layer)
+When starting to relabel, click this to setup as well as isolate the largest cell. (only works on label selected on label_layer).
+Make sure to press the square icon located on the lower left corner of napari before isolating so that isolation is done in 3D as it is 2D by default.

 ### erode cells from image